-Study selection
+Study Selection

-A total of 25518 articles were found through search strategy (Supplementary Table 2 and Supplementary Table 3) in MEDLINE and clinicaltrials.gov databases.
+A total of 25518 articles were found through search strategy (supplementary data S1) in MEDLINEand clinicaltrials.gov databases.
 The selection process is detailed in the PRISMA flowchart (Figure 1).
 After careful screening of titles and abstracts of these articles by two independent researchers, 3157 articles were selected for a comprehensive full-text review.
 A total of 3,132 articles were excluded after full-text assessment due to not meeting eligibility criteria.
 The most common reasons for exclusion included irrelevant study methodology, administration of diets other than fatty diets, and absence of blood pressure measurement as a study parameter.
 After this rigorous screening process, 25 articles met the inclusion/exclusion criteria and were selected for assessment.